MauroMardones/Krill_recruit_env/index.md

 library(CCAMLRGIS)
 library(tinytable)
 library(ggcorrplot)
+library(broom)
 ```

 # Background

 This study aims to explore the relationship between environmental variables and the population dynamics of krill (*Euphausia superba*), incorporating spatial complexity and biological components such as length data from fishery monitoring.
-By using mixed-effects models, we assess how environmental factors influence krill size distribution across different strata, considering both spatial and temporal scales.
+By using lineal models, we assess how environmental factors influence krill recruit across different strata, considering both spatial and temporal scales.

-# Objective

-The primary goal of this analysis is to empirically verify the influence of environmental factors on krill population dynamics, specifically through length variability, which serves as an indicator of growth fluctuations.
 By identifying correlations between environmental variables and population or fishery indicators, this study also aims to establish a time series of key environmental factors for potential integration into stock assessment models.
 This approach follows similar methodologies to @Wang2021, but applied to a longer fishery time series.

 # Hypothesis

-Our main research question concerns the effects of distinct physical and oceYeargraphic factors in the Southern Ocean on krill population structure.
-Specifically, we examine whether environmental variability drives changes in krill length distribution within the fishery, influencing population dynamics across spatial and temporal dimensions.
+Our main research question concerns the effects of distinct physical and oceanographic factors in the Southern Ocean on krill population structure.
+Specifically, we examine whether environmental variability drives changes in krill recruit within the fishery, influencing population dynamics across spatial and temporal dimensions.

 # Methodology